DanicaPivalica/beer-up/README.md

 # BeerUp
-A fun app for everyone wishing to favourite beers.
+A fun app for everyone wishing to beer up :D

 ## Starting the project